Amended this 2nd day of May 2022

 DUTIES OF THE MARKETING MANAGER

-A Marketing Manager is an executive responsible for marketing activities in an organization.
+A Marketing Manager is responsible for marketing activities in an organization.
 Most often the position reports to the President.
-A marketing manager performs many duties aimed at developing and implementing the long and short term marketing strategies of the organization.
+A marketing manager performs many duties aimed at developing and implementing the long and short term, marketing strategies of the organization.
 The broad scope of this task requires him or her to interact heavily with other managers of the organization.
-With shared responsibility the marketing manager does activities such as advertising, promotions, pricing, publishing.
+With shared responsibility the marketing manager does activities such as advertising, promotions, pricing, publishing as well as recruiting sponsors.
 The marketing manager is challenged by being creative.

 DUTIES OF OTHER MEMBERS